Abstract: Methods of physical education and development of children. Starting position

 The lesson is the main form of organizing gymnastics classes at school.
 The advantage of the lesson form of conducting classes is that the leading role here belongs to the teacher, who

-The structure of the gymnastics lesson
+Structure of a gymnastics lesson

 Methodology for the final part of the lesson